brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: addu

-[15pre]{.pnum} If a class `C` is defined in a translation unit with a call to a specialization of `std::meta::define_class`, every definition of that class shall be the result of a call to the same specialization; and for every reflection in the range of reflections describing its class members, every other such call shall have a corresponding value, occupying the same position in its respective range, to which the reflection compares equal.
+[15pre]{.pnum} If a class `C` is defined in a translation unit with a call to a specialization of `std::meta::define_class`, every definition of that class shall be the result of a call to the same specialization; and for every reflection in the range of reflections describing its class members and unnamed bit-fields, every other such call shall have a corresponding value, occupying the same position in its respective range, to which the reflection compares equal.

 :::